Adaymesa/CV/README.md

 ## Who is Aday Mesa?

-I am a junior software developern and traveller who is eager for knowledge and new challenges.
+I am a junior software developer and traveller who is eager for knowledge and new challenges.
 I am positive minded, flexible, and emphatic.
 In terms of code, I strive for maintainability and simplicity, and always follow the industry best practices.
 I believe in continuous learning as a way of life and am not seeking merely a job, but an opportunity where I can bring value and keep learning.

 ## Skills